Kenshiro-28/MAGI/README.md

 ## Model

-You can use any LLaMA model that is compatible with Llama.cpp.
+You can use any LLaMA model that is compatible with llama.cpp.
 After cloning the repository, save the .bin file in the root folder.
 This one is working fine:

 https://huggingface.co/TheBloke/wizard-vicuna-13B-GGML/resolve/main/wizard-vicuna-13B.ggmlv3.q4_0.bin